 - It has to cover unexpected expenses which might arise as a result of the individual’s death.

 When purchasing your Schengen Visa Insurance take care to see what it covers, and if it fulfills the requirements of the Schengen Area member countries.
-In general, the Travel Health Insurance Europe, must have the below mentioned features:
+In general, the Travel Health Insurance for Europe must have the below-mentioned features:

 - Political Evacuation benefit.

 - Covers hospital room and board (average room rate).

 - Provides terrorism coverage for eligible medical expenses.

 - Reimbursement for unexpected medical costs due to emergency medical care.